Top 7 Outdoor Activities in Chile

 - Tips: Remember to thoroughly wax your sandboard before you start, otherwise you won’t move an inch.

 Chile is the ideal destination for any outdoorsy person, who loves a tummy-churning experience.
 Whether it is the peak of summer or freezing winter, there’s always one outdoor activity or another for everybody.
 Head to Chile for an unforgettable adventurous vacation!
-But before you start planning for a trip to the country, do find out the best time to visit Chile.
+You will find our guide on the best time to visit Chile useful when making plans.